alextidd/nicola_et_al_2026/README.md

 - `BiocManager`
 - `treemut`

-Some scripts also use helper functions from the R package `alexr`.
+Some scripts also use helper functions from the R package [alexr](https://github.com/alextidd/alexr).
 You can install this by running `devtools::install_github("alextidd/alexr")`.

 ---